bradymholt/geekytidbits.com/_posts/2017/2017-10-17-github-universe.md

 ## People

 I really enjoyed getting to meet all sorts of friendly people who are spread all over, working on interesting challenges.
 I liked picking their brains a bit about the tools they were using and how they were solving their problems.
 I felt like I was getting out of my bubble a bit and having the opportunity to look at things from a fresh perspective.
-I met people from GitHub (of course), Microsoft, Weebly, Amazon Web Services, IBM, Credit Karma, Shopify, Heroku, TravisCI, CirleCI and more.
+I met people from GitHub (of course), Microsoft, Weebly, Amazon Web Services, IBM, Credit Karma, Shopify, Heroku, TravisCI, CircleCI and more.

 In particular, I ran into Michael Imms and Rob Lourens who work on VSCode at Microsoft.
 I shook their hands and thanked them for the great work.
 They were very open to feedback and appreciated me talking about how I use VSCode, particularly for debugging TypeScript.
 While I was talking with them, Zeke Sikelianos from the Electron team walked up they were doing some real-time collaboration which was fun to witness firsthand.
 Michael was telling Zeke there was a bug they were running into that was preventing them from bumping the Electron version.
 Cool to observe!